Ebonsignori/Operating-Systems-Fall-2018/lecture_6 (9-4)/README.md

 - Two registers are set for beginning and end of RAM allowed for process.
 Address of first byte and last byte.

 **Base and Limit Registers**
-- Base: address of first byte available to the process, from that point **Limit** contains how many bytes are available to that process.
+- *Base*: address of first byte available to the process, from that point *Limit:* contains how many bytes are available to that process.

 Changing the contents of any of the above registers is a privileged instruction.